University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_3_introtobash3.md

 ## An Example Script
 Let's now look at some simple scripts.
 These are really just examples of some useful things you can do & may not really be the best scripts from a technical perspective.
-Hopefully they give you some pointers so you can get going
+Hopefully they give you some pointers so you can get going.

 **Don't try to enter these commands directly in the terminal!!!**
 They are designed to be placed in a script which we will do after we've inspected the contents of the script.